 Our faculty are here to help you in the next step of your academic career.

 The Emory & Henry College Honors Program is seeking ambitious students who are ready to change the world, and we plan to place you in the circles where the world will be changed.
-We encourage each student to target an appropriate prestigious scholarship program early in his or her college career, and we provide advice and feedback on building a competitive application.
+We encourage each student to target an appropriate prestigious scholarship program early in their college career, and we provide advice and feedback on building a competitive application.
 Below is a list of prestigious scholarships for which we provide special advising:

 The Davies-Jackson Scholarship is a unique opportunity for graduating seniors with an exceptional outstanding record of academic achievement who will graduate with a 3.7 or higher grade point average.
-The applicant should be a first generation college student, or the student should not have benefited from their parents’ academic achievements.
+The applicant should be a first-generation college student, or the student should not have benefited from their parents’ academic achievements.
 Davies-Jackson Scholars will be admitted to Cambridge as an Affiliated Student.
 An Affiliated Student is a graduate holding an approved degree from another university who is admitted to work for the Cambridge BA degree.
 As this is essentially a second BA, Affiliated Students take the more advanced parts of a Cambridge degree course and qualify for the degree in two years instead of the usual three.
 As a result of its academic rigor, the international travel opportunities that are available, and the overall preparation that the course of study provides towards a career, the “Cantab” degree is usually considered to be the equivalent of a Master’s degree in the United States.

 The Schwarzman Scholarship is a unique opportunity that is designed to create global leaders through the study of the geopolitical landscape of the 21st Century.
 Schwarzman Scholars is designed to prepare its graduates to build stronger relationships between China and a rapidly changing world and to address the most pressing challenges of the 21st Century.
-The scholarship is an one-year Master’s Degree Program at Tsinghua University in Beijing – one of China’s most prestigious universities.
+The scholarship is a one-year Master’s Degree Program at Tsinghua University in Beijing – one of China’s most prestigious universities.
 Scholars will pursue a degree in either Public Policy, Economics and Business, or International Studies.
 This experience will expand students’ understanding of the world and create a growing network of global leaders for the future.

 Barry M. Goldwater Scholarship